Clemens66666/Trading-Sytem/README.md

 ```

 The scripts read the raw tick data specified in `raw_tick_path` and engineer
 more than twenty‑five technical features through `FeatureBuilder`.
-Feature
+Each trainer
+uses a dedicated label:

+* **Longtrend** – triple barrier label predicting the next 1‑3 hours.
+* **Entry** – triple barrier label over a fixed 15 minute window.
+* **Exit** – binary label predicting if the next 5 minute bar closes higher.

-windows, label horizons and all model hyperparameters are tuned via Optuna using
+Feature windows and model hyperparameters are tuned via Optuna using a rolling
-a rolling time series split.
-After optimisation a final model is trained on the
+time series split.
+After optimisation a final model is trained on the full IS
-full IS range and stored as a pickle at the location defined under
+range and stored as a pickle at the location defined under `output_paths` in
-`output_paths` in `config.yaml`.
+`config.yaml`.

 Each pickle contains: